Ne Obliviscaris (band): Urn and Exul (2017–present)

 On 26 July 2017, the band announced that their new album, Urn, would be released on 27 October 2017, and released a music video for the track "Intra Venus".
 They also announced Robin Zielhorst, former member of Cynic, Exivious, and Our Oceans, as their session bassist for the album.
 On 29 August 2017, they released another song from the album, "Urn (Part I) – And Within the Void We Are Breathless".
 On 10 October 2017, they released another song, "Urn (Part II) – As Embers Dance In Our Eyes".
 Urn released on 27 October 2017, though it had been released to Patreon contributors a few days earlier.

 On 22 June 2019 it was announced that the band's track, Intra Venus won the 2018 Independent Music Award for Best Metal / Hardcore song.

 On 31 December 2019, their publisher Season of Mist announced that they would be releasing a new album in 2020, which was later delayed to 2021, and then 2022 due to the COVID-19 lockdowns.

 On 7 July 2022, the band announced on Facebook that the recording for their new album had been finished.
 On 1 December 2022, the band announced their fourth album, Exul, would be released on 24 March 2023.
 The first single from the album, "Equus", was released on 6 December 2022, alongside an accompanying music video.

+On January 28, 2025, the band announced on Facebook that the long-time harsh vocalist Xenoyr would be leaving the band after 22 years.
+His replacement is James Dorton, lead vocalist of Black Crown Initiate, who had been a guest replacement for Xenoyr on all of the band's live performances.